 From Hermosa to Redondo it is a leisurely ride on The Strand.
-Once you reach Redondo Beach - specifically the Redondo Beach marina - the bike path will leave the beach and connect with Harbor Avenue, where a dedicated bike lane (painted green and separated from traffic with a partition) will take over for a few hundred meters until the path leaves Harbor Avenue and runs through the International Boardwalk, the Fisherman's Wharf and the Redondo Beach Pier.
+Once you reach Redondo Beach - specifically the Redondo Beach marina - the bike path will leave the beach and connect with Harbor Avenue, where a dedicated bike lane (painted green and separated from traffic with a partition) will take over for a few hundred meters until the path leaves Harbor Avenue and runs through the International Boardwalk, Fisherman's Wharf and the Redondo Beach Pier.
 The boardwalk and pier are packed with places to stop, grab a bite and take in the scene.
 This seaside hub has a ton of foot traffic and is very popular, especially on the weekends, but the bike path manages to detour around most of the heavy pedestrian traffic.

 You can pull over and rent a paddle boat if you are tired of being on dry land or take a tour in a glass bottom boat.
 Like other stops on our Los Angeles coastal bike tour, you could easily pull over and spend the day exploring Redondo Beach.
-A Basq Kitchen, King Harbor Brewing and R10 Social House are great stops for food and drink right off the bike path.
+King Harbor Brewing and R10 Social House are great stops for food and drink right off the bike path.
 The Strand breezes you through Redondo’s bustling boardwalk and wharf and emerges on the other side of the pier.

 The final stretch of the Marvin Braude Bike Trail continues for two miles south towards the dramatic sea cliff landscape of Rancho Palos Verdes.
 Enjoy these last two miles of the bike path from Redondo to Torrance Beach - it is pure sand and sea, the very definition of peaceful and scenic.